Unstable minimal surfaces in symmetric spaces of non-compact type

 \begin{thm}[Theorem 7.5 in \cite{Hi}] With respect to the natural complex structure on the moduli space $\mathcal{M}_G(S)$ of $G$-Higgs bundles over $S$, $s$ is a holomorphic section of the Hitchin map.
 Furthermore, $s(\alpha_1, \ldots \alpha_l)$ is always stable and $s$ is an isomorphism onto a connected component of $\mathcal{M}_G(S)$. \end{thm}

 By $G$-NAH II, the image of the Hitchin section $s$ corresponds to a connected component of the representation variety $\mathrm{Rep}(\Sigma_g,G)$.
-This component of the representation variety is called the Hitchin component, which we write as $\mathrm{Hit}(G)$.
+This component of the representation variety is called the Hitchin component, which we write as $\mathrm{Hit}(\Sigma_g,G)$.
+For $G=\textrm{PSL}(n,\R),$ this definition coincides with the one given in section \ref{sec: labconjecture}.
+Similarly, as we mentioned in section \ref{sec: labconjecture}, for general $G$ one can also realize Hitchin components using the principle embedding from $\textrm{SL}(2,\R)\to G$ (see \cite{Hi}).

 If $G$ is a product of adjoint forms of split real simple groups, we can take the generators $p_i$ to be the union of a basis of generators for each factor.
 Hitchin's construction gives a $G$-Higgs bundle for each factor.
 We extend the Hitchin section to products by simply taking the product of $G_i$-Higgs bundles for each factor $G_i$.
 Theorem \ref{hit} remains true for such groups $G$.